81N55E/PNS_Polya/README.md

 This is code for a Polya's Urn Simulation (https://en.wikipedia.org/wiki/P%C3%B3lya_urn_model) written in R+Shiny.

-It was created for a course assignement at a stats course of the University of Amsterdam.
+It was created for a course assignement at a statistics course of the University of Amsterdam.

 This Simulation uses the Clinical Trial Dilemma (proposed by Wei, 1979¹) that can be represented by a Polya's Urn Simulation.
 The patients represent the number of trials.
 The number of treatments represents the number of balls (different treatments = different colors) in the urn.
 The number of simulations represents the number of urns.